Why do you need a Brand Strapline?

 Hopefully these examples may inspire ideas for creating your own brand strapline.

 Firstly, we’ve got the list of five.
 And then we’ve shown examples of each type of strapline, from both big and small businesses.

 - Masters of the universe

-A descriptive brand strapline helps customers understand your service, product or brand promise.
+A descriptive brand strapline describes what your business does – which makes it easy for customers to understand your service, product or brand promise.

-It can be particularly useful if your business has an abstract or evocative brand name.
-So the descriptive brand strapline could help to communicate what your business does.
+Descriptive straplines can be particularly useful if your business has an abstract or evocative brand name, because they help customers understand which sector your business is in.

-A descriptive brand strapline works really well for small businesses or for new businesses.
-It’s great for getting your message across quickly, succinctly and clearly.
+And a descriptive brand strapline also works really well for small businesses and for new businesses – because it’s a great way to get your message across quickly, succinctly and clearly.